 "In a few months we have gone from having no solution at all to having a state-of-the-art rad waste drying system which is going to become very popular in the near future.
 Truly fantastic..."

-Today, AVDS is actively conditioning waste at three UK nuclear decommissioning sites.
-MechaTech Systems have now completed the manufacture of two further AVDS systems for Magnox Ltd (last updated August 2020) and provide ongoing scheduled maintenance.
+Today, AVDS is actively conditioning waste at UK nuclear decommissioning sites.
+MechaTech Systems have now delivered five AVDS systems (last updated August 2020) and provide ongoing scheduled maintenance.